 All participants are required to be vaccinated.
 Mask will be worn during indoor portions.

 $175.
 Includes all instruction, props and organic lunch.

 Space is limited to 25 participants.
-Early registration suggested (this retreat often sells out.)
+Early registration is suggested.
+This retreat sells out quickly.
 Register by October 1st.

-Reservations cancelled less than 30 days prior to the retreat date are non-refundable.
+$50 of your registration is nonrefundable.
+Reservations canceled less than 30 days prior to the retreat date are 100% non-refundable.

 “We really, really loved and got so much out of yesterday’s retreat.
 Thanks so much.
 It was a special treat for us that you included Bill so directly.”
 Marty & Debra – Berkeley